Matra Durandal: Service history

-It was used by the USAF in Desert Storm, delivered by F-111E's of the 20th Fighter Wing operating out of Turkey.
+It was used by the US Air Force in Desert Storm, delivered by F-111E's of the 20th Fighter Wing based in Turkey.
 20th Wing flight commander Captain George Kelman said "there is nothing better at destroying a runway than a Durandal."

 It has been reported that China has developed its own anti-runway bombs, the Type 200A, using Durandals as models.
 In the 1980s, China purchased a number of Durandals from France.